jawhnypoh/USA-Interactive-Map/README.md

     * State's Highest Exports
 * Gradient colors to represent percent change in population of each of the 50 states from 1950 to 2017

+## Credits
+A huge shoutout goes to [@WebsiteBeaver](https://github.com/WebsiteBeaver) for his base template of the U.S map.
+The original repo can be found [here](https://github.com/WebsiteBeaver/interactive-and-responsive-svg-map-of-us-states-capitals)